5 Important Postpartum Vitamins New Moms Should Take - Baby Chick

 Buy Here

-Most doctors recommend that a woman stays on the same prenatal vitamin she’s been taking throughout her pregnancy until she has finished breastfeeding.
-If you have decided not to breastfeed, you can still stay on the prenatal until you feel physically “back to normal.”
-After childbirth, many women cannot maintain a balanced diet at first.
-The prenatal will compensate for the nutrients you aren’t getting from your diet.
+Most doctors recommend a woman stays on the same prenatal vitamin she’s been taking throughout her pregnancy until she has finished breastfeeding.11 If you have decided not to breastfeed, you can still stay on the prenatal until you feel physically “back to normal.”
+After childbirth, it may be hard to maintain a balanced diet at first.
+The prenatal will compensate for the extra vitamins you might not be getting from your diet.11

 2. Fish Oil